Charlie McAvoy: 2020–21 season

 In the 2020 offseason, both Chara and Torey Krug, important parts of the Bruins defense corps, left in the free agency.
 As a result, McAvoy was seen as a top defenseman on the Bruins roster.
-Defensively, McAvoy once played up to expectations, this time finishing fifth in Norris Trophy voting.
-Offensively, he stayed at the same level as the previous season, with five goals and 25 assists, but this was seen as expected due the pandemic shortened season starting in mid-January rather than late-October.
-In the playoffs, McAvoy elevated his game.
-McAvoy scored an assist per game, with 11 assists in 11 games, adding a goal, which included a three assist performance in Game 5 of the second round against the New York Islanders.
+He finished fifth in Norris Trophy voting.
+Offensively, he posted similar totals, with five goals and 25 assists, playing 16 fewer games as the pandemic shortened season started in mid-January rather than late-October.
+In the playoffs, McAvoy scored an assist per game, with 11 assists in 11 games, adding a goal, which included a three-assist performance in Game 5 of the second round against the New York Islanders.
 McAvoy was also the Bruins leader in time-on-ice during their playoff run, which ended in the second round to the Islanders.

 2021–22 season

 Once again set to be a restricted free agent, on October 15, 2021, McAvoy signed an eight-year, $76 million contract extension with the Bruins.
 At the time, it was the biggest contract in Bruins history.

 In 2021–22, McAvoy finally took the step forward on offense that the Bruins and their fans were hoping he would.
 McAvoy scored career highs in both goals and assists, with 10 and 46, respectively.
 In addition to his offensive numbers, McAvoy continued to be a steady presence on the Bruins blue line, finishing top-5 in Norris voting for the second straight year, and top-10 for the third straight year.
 It was his best showing, finishing fourth in voting.
-In seven playoff games, McAvoy kept up his offensive stats with five assists, but the Bruins would fall in seven games to the Hurricanes.
+In seven playoff games, McAvoy kept up his offensive stats with five assists, but the Bruins fell in seven games to the Hurricanes.

 2022–23 season

 On June 3, 2022, the Bruins announced that McAvoy underwent shoulder surgery and would miss six months, sidelining him for the beginning of the 2022–23 season.
-McAvoy would make his season debut on November 10, 2022, and scored a goal in the game.
-After that, it was smooth sailing for McAvoy and the Bruins, who would set the NHL single-season records with 65 wins and 135 points.
-Unfortunately, this would not continue into the playoffs, as the Bruins would be upset by the Florida Panthers in seven games in the opening round of the 2023 Stanley Cup playoffs.
-McAvoy would have five assists in the series.
-In total, he had seven goals and 45 assists in the regular season.
+McAvoy made his season debut on November 10, 2022, and scored a goal in the game.
+McAvoy and the Bruins set the NHL single-season records with 65 wins and 135 points.
+The Florida Panthers upset the Bruins in seven games in the opening round of the 2023 Stanley Cup playoffs.
+McAvoy had five assists in the series after posting seven goals and 45 assists in the regular season.